mountain/camel/README.md

   * first-class requirejs AMD-style loader
   * server-side WebWorkers supports

-The goal of this project is to minmalize the distance between client-side and server-side under the umbrella of AMD loader.
+The goal of this project is to minmalize the distance between client-side and server-side webdev under the umbrella of AMD loader.

 ## How to start